Content starts here

 Does New York tax Social Security benefits?

-No, but you may pay federal taxes on a portion of your Social Security benefits, depending on your income.
-Up to 50 percent of your benefits will be taxed if you file an individual tax return and make between $25,000 and $34,000 in total income — or if you file jointly and as a couple make $32,000 to $44,000 in total income.
-And up to 85 percent of your benefits will be taxed by the federal government if your total income is more than $34,000 individually or $44,000 as a couple.
+Up to 50 percenthalf of your Social Security benefitsmoney plus will be taxed if your other provisional income total between is $25,001 toand $34,000 — or if you file jointly as a married couple and half your Social Security money plus your other provisional income is total $32,001 to $44,000.
+Up to 85 percent of your benefits will be taxed by the federal government if half your Social Security money plus all your other provisional income total is more than $34,000 individually or $44,000 as a couple.

-AARP's Social Security calculator can assist you in determining when to claim and how to maximize your Social Security benefits.
+AARP’s Social Security calculator can assist you in determining when to claim your Social Security benefits and how to maximize them.

 How is property taxed in New York?

 Learn how your home value is assessed on the New York Department of Taxation and Finance website — and even contest it.
 New York City residents can learn about how their property is assessed and calculate their property taxes at the New York City Department of Finance website.
-The state does not collect tax on personal property such as cars, boats or jewelry.
+The state does not collect tax on personal property, such as cars, boats or jewelry.

 What about sales tax and other taxes?